ory/keto/docs/docs/cli/keto-migrate-up.md

 ```
       --all-namespaces   migrate all pending namespaces as well
   -f, --format string    Set the output format.
-One of table, json, and json-pretty. (default "default")
+One of table, json, and json-pretty. (default &#34;default&#34;)
   -h, --help             help for up
   -q, --quiet            Be quiet with output printing.
   -y, --yes              yes to all questions, no user input required